How to calculate SST in Excel

 It represents the total variability in your data.
 It’s a crucial metric for evaluating the goodness-of-fit in models such as linear regression.

-See also How to Find the Midrange in Excel
+See also How to calculate p value in Excel

 Model Assessment